2i2c-org/docs/admin/howto/monitoring.md

 *Note: Grafana dashboards are only available to communities on **dedicated** clusters.
 If a community is on a shared cluster and would like to discuss transitioning, please contact partnerships@2i2c.org.

-To discover the URL to you Grafana dashboard, use the [List of Running Hubs](https://infrastructure.2i2c.org/reference/hubs/) table.
+To discover the URL to the Grafana dashboard, use the [List of Running Hubs](https://infrastructure.2i2c.org/reference/hubs/) table.
 This table also shows which cluster each hub is running on.

 ## Getting a Grafana account